 The originator shall initiate the query port numbers procedure when upper layers indicate the need to determine any port numbers on receiver that are available for use with an application.

-The originator initiates the query port numbers procedure by transmitting a MANAGE_PORT command to the receiver by setting the Action field to "Query port".
+The originator initiates the query port numbers procedure by transmitting a MANAGE_PORT command to the receiver by setting the Action field to "Query port"and setting the P bit set to zero.
 The originator shall clear all exception conditions, discard all queued I frames, reset the retransmission counter and timer T200 shall be set.

 *** change ***